Natural phenomena from around the world

 The geographical location of St Petersburg means that during June and July the city never experiences full darkness.

 Known as the White Nights, summer in St Petersburg is a social affair, with the streets bustling with activity.
-Couples take romantic walks along the river while young revellers enjoy the eternal twilight, all too aware of the bitter winter that lies ahead.
+Couples take romantic walks along the river while young revelers enjoy the eternal twilight, all too aware of the bitter winter that lies ahead.

 To find out more about tailor-made trips to Russia, visit the Russia section of our website.

 Tofino storms, Canada

 Head to Tofino during the months of December to February and you'll witness the ocean being whipped into a frenzy by the incoming storms.

 With waves up to 34 feet high, the unusual winter weather attracts many visitors to the area who watch transfixed, as the roaring ocean pushes large driftwood onto the shoreline in as many as 15 storms a month.